kaiidams/Kokoro-Speech-Dataset/README.md

 ## Download

-Kokoro Speech Dataset (X Large) is available from [Download from Mozilla Data Collective](https://mozilladatacollective.com/datasets/cmmknsho4014wmf087kvq5rc6).
+Kokoro Speech Dataset (X Large) is available from [Mozilla Data Collective](https://mozilladatacollective.com/datasets/cmmknsho4014wmf087kvq5rc6).

 ## How to make the data